w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 ![Burn event happens](/assets/ocw-burning.png)

 #### Alice transfers to Charlie via EBICS API

 For this part of the tutorial we will need to map Charlie and Bob's IBAN numbers to their on-chain account addresses.
-We submit `mapIbanAccount` extrinsic with IBAN addresses of Charlie and Bob, respectively, making sure that they are signing the extrinsic call.
+We submit `createAccount` extrinsic with IBAN addresses of Charlie and Bob, respectively, making sure that they are signing the extrinsic call.
 For example, Bob mapping his account would look like this:

 ![Bob connects his account](/assets/bob-map-iban.png)